 Section 105 of the Water and Sewerage Services (NI) Order 2006: In some circumstances the company does not have a duty to provide customers with a constant supply of water under pressure (usually because the properties cannot be supplied by gravity from an existing service reservoir).
-If such properties receive a level of service below the reference level they must be included in lines 2 and 3, unless exclusions apply, when they should be included in line 4 of the reported DG2 figures.
-The company should confirm they have done this in their commentaries stating the number of properties affected and include the number of properties included in each line.
+If such properties receive a level of service below the reference level they must be included in lines 2, 3 and 4a, unless exclusions apply, when they should be included in line 4 of the reported DG2 figures.
+The company should confirm if it has done this in its commentary stating the number of properties affected and identify the number of properties included in each line.

-Allowable exclusions: The company must maintain verifiable, auditable records of all the exclusions that they apply in order to confirm the accuracy and validity of their information.
+Allowable exclusions: The company must maintain verifiable, auditable records of all the exclusions that it applies in order to confirm the accuracy and validity of its information.